xcore/proj_xtag2/doc/app_l1_usb_loader/usb-boot-loader.rst

-Note: The USB interface used to connect XS1-L devices to the XMOS toolchain and referenced in this document is under current development and subject to improvements and changes---the latest version is described in the "XMOS USB Device Layer Library Guide" (http://www.xmos.com/published/xuddg)
+Note: The USB interface used to connect XS1-L devices to the XMOS toolchain and referenced in this document is under current development and subject to improvements and changes---the latest version is described in the `XMOS USB Device Layer Library Guide <http://www.xmos.com/published/xuddg>`_

 Introduction
 ------------